 In fact, you'll probably become a bit of a detective, learning to search for the meaning of various terms you'll find on different products.
 You'll also get quite an education on the different ingredients that make up processed foods.

-If you have an iPhone, you might want to consider getting one of the various gluten-free iPhone apps to help guide your choices on processed food products and ingredients.
+If you have an iPhone or an Android phone, you might want to consider getting one of the various gluten-free apps on the market to help guide your choices on processed food products, ingredients and restaurants.
+Here's the list for iPhone: Gluten-Free iPhone Apps, and many of the same apps are available for Android.

 Several apps provide lists of gluten-free products you can access while you are in the grocery store.
 A subscription-based app lets you scan a product's UPC code to determine if it's gluten-free or not.

 If grocery shopping seems too difficult, you also can find apps that will help guide you to the nearest restaurant with a gluten-free menu.
-Prices are all pretty reasonable — $1.99 and up.
+Prices are all pretty reasonable — free and up.

 You'd probably think you should focus on making your kitchen gluten-free ... and you'd be right, at least at first.
 But as you get more skilled in following the gluten-free diet, you should consider removing sources of gluten that lurk elsewhere in your home.